 It came from our childhood.

 Low self-esteem is a result of our childhood experience.

 There must be a recurring series of events when we are young which caused us to misinterpret and conclude that we are unworthy.
-Sometimes, one traumatic event such as a physical abuse might be enough for us to conclude we are not lovable.
+Sometimes, one traumatic event such as physical abuse might be enough for us to conclude we are not lovable.
 But for most people, it’s a result of many repeated, similar events.

-For example, being constantly scolded by our parents, may cause us to believe that we aren’t good enough.
+For example, being constantly scolded by our parents may cause us to believe that we aren’t good enough.

-Understanding from a Child’s Perspective
+Understanding From a Child’s Perspective

 Some of us don’t think such events would have any impact on us.
 Scolding by parents is common.
 Children don’t understand the mechanics of the world and they need someone to guide and direct them.

-Being children, we don’t have the knowledge like an adult to know what are going on with our lives.
+Being children, we don’t have the knowledge like an adult to know what is going on with our lives.
 To us, being scolded by our parents is a big deal at that moment.
 It’s easy for us to misinterpret that there is something wrong with us.